carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 You can control where a Conda environment lives by providing a path to a target directory when creating the environment.
-For example to following command will create  a new environment in a sub-directory of the current working directory called `my-local-env`.
+For example to following command will create  a new environment in a sub-directory of the current working directory called `env`.

 ~~~
-$ conda create --prefix ./my-local-env jupyterlab matplotlib numpy
+$ conda create --prefix ./env jupyterlab=0.35 matplotlib=3.1 numpy=1.16
 ~~~
 {: .language-bash}

-Note that the name of the environment that is created using this command is `my-local-env`.
-You can it activate the environment as follows.
+You activate an environment created with a prefix using the same command used to activate environments created by name.

 ~~~
-$ source activate my-local-env
+$ source activate ./env
 ~~~
 {: .language-bash}

-It is a good idea to *always* specify a path to a sub-directory of your project directory when creating a `conda` environment.
+It is a good idea to *always* specify a path to a sub-directory of your project directory when creating an environment.
 Why?

 1. Makes it easy to tell if your project utilizes an isolated environment by including the environment as a sub-directory.
 2. Makes your project more self-contained as everything *including the required software* is contained in a single project directory.

-An additional benefit of creating your project's `conda` environment inside a sub-directory is that you can then use the same name for all your `conda` environments; if you keep all of your environments in your `~/miniconda3/env/` folder, you’ll have to give each of them a different name.
+An additional benefit of creating your project's environment inside a sub-directory is that you can then use the same name for all your environments; if you keep all of your environments in your `~/miniconda3/env/` folder, you’ll have to give each of them a different name.

 > ## Conda environment sub-directory naming convention
 >